softwaresaved/maps-from-google-spreadsheets/README.md

 # maps-from-google-spreadsheets
-JavaScript code for generating dynamic maps from Google spreadsheets using Google Maps API.
+Example JavaScript code for generating dynamic maps from a Google spreadsheet using Google Maps API.

 When testing it, make sure you use your own Google API key in the portion of the code:
  ```